Zoho CRM Review: Is It Right for Your Business?

-Zoho CRM’s customer support varies between plans.
-For users of the Free plan, access to the knowledge base and community forums, as well as 24/5 assistance via email with a 24-hour turnaround time, are available.
-For paid users, phone support for critical requests is available during business hours.
+Zoho CRM earned a score of 3.13 out of 5 for its customer service because of the limited support options available in the lower-tier plans.
+Free plan users only have access to self-help resources and 24/5 email assistance with a 24-hour turnaround time.
+For paid plan users, phone support for critical requests is available during business hours.

 $114 per month or $1,128 per year or 20% of the recurring license fee, whichever is higher

 25% of the recurring license fee